 Paid Serverless clusters include additional resources to maintain higher performance.
 They are ideal for applications with varying workloads and spikes in traffic.
 We do not recommend using CockroachDB Serverless for production applications that need an SLA while it is still in beta.

 How do I connect to my cluster?

-To connect to a cluster, you need to authorize your network, create a SQL user, download the CA certificate, and then generate a connection string or parameters.
+To connect to a cluster, download the CA certificate, and then generate a connection string or parameters.
 You can use this information to connect to your cluster through the CockroachDB SQL client or a Postgres-compatible driver or ORM.
-For more details, see Connect to Your CockroachDB Dedicated Cluster.
+For more details, see Connect to Your CockroachDB Serverless (beta) Cluster.

 Is my cluster secure?

-We use separate certificate authorities for each cluster, and all connections to the cluster over the internet use TLS 1.2.
+Yes, we use separate certificate authorities for each cluster, and all connections to the cluster over the internet use TLS 1.3.

 Yes.
-All data on CockroachDB Dedicated is encrypted-at-rest using the tools provided by the cloud provider that your cluster is running in.
+All data on CockroachDB Cloud is encrypted-at-rest using the tools provided by the cloud provider that your cluster is running in.

-Because we are relying on the cloud provider's encryption implementation, we do not enable CockroachDB's internal implementation of encryption-at-rest.
+Because we are relying on the cloud provider's encryption implementation (as noted above), we do not enable CockroachDB's internal implementation of encryption-at-rest.
 This means that encryption will appear to be disabled in the DB Console, since it is unaware of cloud provider encryption.
-For more information, see the Security Overview.

 Is my cluster isolated?
 Does it share resources with any other clusters?